rossant/galry/README.md

 What is Galry?
 --------------

-Galry is a **high performance interactive 2D visualization package in Python**.
-It lets you visualize and navigate into very large 2D plots (signals, points, textures...) in real time, by using the graphics card as much as possible (with OpenGL).
+Galry is a **high performance interactive 2D/3D visualization package in Python**.
+It lets you visualize and navigate into very large plots (signals, points, textures...) in real time, by using the graphics card as much as possible (with OpenGL).
 On a 2012 computer with a recent graphics card, one can interactively visualize as much as **100 million points** at a reasonable framerate.
+High performance is achieved through techniques coming from real-time 3D video games.

 Galry is not meant to generate high-quality plots (like matplotlib), and is more "low-level".
 It can be used to write complex interactive visualization